What to Expect: Your HOA and Solar Panels

 HOAs are private entities created either by a real estate company or a group of homeowners in a particular community.
 An HOA’s role is to manage the homes belonging to members of the association for marketing and sales purposes.

 Solar panel installations are one of the many factors that HOAs may try to control.
 So, if you want to acquire solar panels in the future, you’ll benefit from learning about any restrictions that might affect your installation.

-Here, we’ll explore state-specific HOA restrictions on solar panels to help you stay informed as a homeowner.
+Here, we’ll explore state-specific HOA restrictions on home solar installation to help you stay informed as a homeowner.

 Can My HOA Stop Me From Installing Solar Panels?